googlearchive/test_runner.dart/README.md

 DTR only runs on Linux and Mac OS X. We're looking into enabling Windows at a later date.
 DTR also needs the following tools installed:

  - Content Shell: A headless version of Dartium.
+Needed to run browser tests.
  - Dart SDK: Especially the `pub` command which will be used to run and serve tests and `dart2js` which is used to detect browser tests.